fastoch/Networking/VLANs2.md

 There are 3 situations where advertisement requests are used:
 - a switch has been reset
 - the VTP domain name has been changed
-- the switch has received a summary advertisement with a higher configuration revision number than its own
+- the switch has received a summary advertisement with a higher revision number than its own

 ### VTP modes

 There are 3 modes in VTP:
 - Server (the default mode)
-- Client
+- Client mode
-- ???
+- Transparent mode

 A VTP switch in **Server mode** can create, modify and delete VLANs.
 It also sends and forwards advertisements.
 This is the device where you're going to make your changes.